-The reigning Miss America, Nia Franklin, will crown her successor at the Miss America pageant in Atlantic City in a live television presentation on ABC on a Sunday this September.
+The reigning Miss America, Nia Franklin, will crown her successor at the Miss America pageant in a live television presentation on ABC on a Sunday this September.

-While no official date has yet been announced, keep it here for more details including leading contestants, co-hosts, celebrity judges, and the announcement of a brand new Miss America at the 93rd annual Miss America beauty pageant.
+And, while no official date has yet been announced, keep it here for more details including the new location, leading contestants, co-hosts, celebrity judges, and the announcement of a brand new Miss America at the 93rd annual Miss America beauty pageant.

 Miss America 2018-2019 rewind

 Last year's pageant was a landmark, famous for what it didn't include -- the traditional swimsuit competition -- while spicing it up with plenty of controversy.

 With a nod to the cultural revolution since the #METOO movement, Miss America 2.0 included what pageant organizers called a refreshing focus on "talents, intelligence and ideas."

 The night's big winner was Nia Franklin, Miss New York, who walked away with the crown at the first major pageant ever to NOT include a swimsuit competition.